(Note: All pictures are dated 2016, unless otherwise indicated.)

 Madge Is For Sale

-She’s a well-equipt boat, and priced far below her value at $17,500.
+She’s a well-equipt boat, and priced far below her value.
 She is outfitted for cruising, and needs to get back into the water soon to fulfill her purpose.
 Potential buyers can contact me via email at email@example.com.

 Madge is being offered for sale “as is,” with no explicit or implied warranty or guarantee of the operation of boat systems or equipment at the time of sale.
 The sale price is open to negotiation.